CPAP Side Effects

 1. Use a Properly Sized Mask

 A properly fitted and sized mask will help you avoid air leaks and face discomfort.
 It will also reduce feelings of claustrophobia.
+The mask should feel comfortable and secure.
+People who breathe through their mouth may want to consider a chin strap to reduce air swallowing.

 2. Regularly Clean Your CPAP